Extending proper metrics: Extension of proper metrics

-\begin{cor} Let $X$ be a $\sigma$-compact locally compact metrizable space.
-There exists a proper metric in $\met(X)$.
+Lemma \ref{lem:dormf} gives a new proof of the following well-known corollary: \begin{cor} Let $X$ be a $\sigma$-compact locally compact Hausdorff space.
+Then there exists a proper metric in $\met(X)$.
 In particular, the space $X$ is completely metrizable. \end{cor} \begin{proof} Take $d\in \met(X)$ and take a proper continuous function $f\colon X\to [0, \infty)$ (see Proposition \ref{prop:sigmasigma}).
-By Lemma \ref{lem:dormf}, we have $d\lor \eucdis[f]\in \met(X)$ and $d\lor \eucdis[f]$ is a proper metric.
+By Lemma \ref{lem:dormf}, the map $d\lor \eucdis[f]$ is a proper metric in $\met(X)$.
+This proves the first part of the corollary.
 The latter part follows from the fact that every proper metric is complete. \end{proof}

-\begin{cor} Let $S$ be an unbounded characteristic subset of $[0, \infty)$.
-Let $X$ be a strongly $0$-dimensional $\sigma$-compact locally compact metrizable space.
+\begin{cor} Let $S$ be an unbounded characteristic subset of $[0, \infty)$, and $X$ an ultranormal $\sigma$-compact locally compact Hausdorff space.
 Then there exists a proper metric in $\ult(X; S)$.
 In particular, the space $X$ is completely ultrametrizable. \end{cor} \begin{proof} Since $S$ is unbounded and characteristic, there exists a sporadic set of $T$ such that $T\yosub S$.
-By proposition \ref{prop:intoS}, there exists a continuous proper function $f\colon X\to T$.
-Take $d\in \ult(X; S)$ (see \cite[Proposition 2.14]{Ishiki2021ultra} or apply Theorem \ref{thm:Ishiki} to $A=\emptyset$).
+According to Proposition \ref{prop:intoS}, there exists a continuous proper function $f\colon X\to T$.
+Using \cite[Proposition 2.14]{Ishiki2021ultra} or applying Theorem \ref{thm:Ishiki} to $A=\emptyset$, we can take $d\in \ult(X; S)$.
 Then, Lemma \ref{lem:dormfult} implies that $d\lor \orddis_{T}[f]$ is a proper metric in $\ult(X; S)$. \end{proof}

-We now prove Theorem \ref{thm:extproper}. \begin{proof}[Proof of Theorem \ref{thm:extproper}] Let $X$ be a $\sigma$-compact locally compact metrizable space.
-Let $A$ be a closed subset of $X$.
-Let $d\in \met(A)$ be a proper metric.
+Using Theorem \ref{thm:TUproper}, we obtain an extension theorem of proper metrics. \begin{thm} Let $X$ be a $\sigma$-compact locally compact Hausdorff space, and $A$ a non-empty closed subset of $X$.
+If $d\in \met(A)$ is a proper metric, then there exists a proper metric $D\in \met(X)$ with $D|_{A^{2}}=d$. \end{thm}